legendaryneobatman/React-PJSON-app/README.md

 # Description

 Purpose of this project is to present data, which is been taken from (https://jsonplaceholder.typicode.com/).
+Project is created for educational reasons in practice with React.JS library and ecosystem, exclude redux.

 # Getting Started with Create React App